zhouguiyun-uestc/FlowPathTraversal/README.md

 **Important Notice:**
 <p>By default, the processed grids should contain cells no more than the maximum value hold in an unsigned int32 (which is 4294967295).
-If large grids need to processed, please define the macro _MASSIVE_DATASET_ in grid.h to enable correct indexing of the cells.
+If larger grids need to processed, please define the macro _MASSIVE_DATASET_ in grid.h to enable correct indexing of the cells.
 </p>

 Detailed descriptions of the watershed delineation algorithms are provided in the manuscript.
 Please refer to the code for more details on its uages